Back to all postsIntimacy Under Pressure: Sex When Life Is Overwhelming

 The mental load factor

 Stress doesn't just affect your body—it occupies your mind.
+When your brain is running a thousand background processes, there's no mental space left for desire.

 The pursue-withdraw pattern intensifies